-In the figure~\ref{Velocity_dispersions_AGAMA} we can see that the AGAMA models are compliant with the observational data with different form of curves.
-Notation of the points is the same as in the figure~\ref{Velocity_dispersions_nemo}.
+In Figure~\ref{Velocity_dispersions_AGAMA} we can see that the AGAMA models are compliant with the observational data with different form of curves.
+Notation of the points is the same as in Figure~\ref{Velocity_dispersions_nemo}.

 Let us compare the best NEMO and AGAMA models stellar component equilibrium profiles.
-The King parameters for them are listed in the table~\ref{King_fit}.
+The King parameters for them are listed in Table~\ref{King_fit}.
 We can see that for both models $\Sigma_0$ is on the bottom edge of the observed error bar or a bit lower.
 The structural parameters are closer to the~\citet{Bat} data.